PlaceOS/docs/overview/typescript.md

 ---
-title: Typescript
+title: TypeScript
-description: Typescript is an open-source language which builds on JavaScript
+description: TypeScript is an open-source language which builds on JavaScript
 sidebar_position: 8
 ---